Interesting field, great lifestyle, and you make a difference

 The advent of biologic drugs for the treatment of inflammatory arthritis has been a revolution in the treatment of rheumatic disease.
 Our aim is complete disease remission for diseases that historically left patients with deformity and permanent disability.
 Our success rate improves every year as research and treatment options continue to evolve.

 Rheumatologists enjoy generally happy and grateful patients, and that makes for a happy group of doctors who are content in the knowledge that they consistently make incredible differences in people’s lives.
 We enjoy a professional life that can be free of on-call hassles or inpatient duties, and can easily choose a type of lifestyle that makes other healthcare practitioners envious.

 Interested in taking the next step?

 If you’re interested in learning more about what its like to be a rheumatologist, we encourage you to connect with one of our Career Ambassadors.

 A great way to learn more about rheumatology is by participating in a summer studentship program offered by the Canadian Rheumatology Association (CRA).

 The CRA offers two exciting programs for medical students: the clinical summer studentship, and the research summer studentship.
-You can learn more by visiting the CRA website’s Summer Studentship Page.
+You can learn more by visiting the CRA website via this link: Summer Student Programs

 Rheumatology training programs